Language selection

 Jenni Gibbons

-CSA astronaut Jenni Gibbons has been assigned as the official backup astronaut for Jeremy Hansen for Artemis II.
-This assignment secures a seat for a CSA astronaut to fly aboard this historic mission.
+CSA astronaut Jenni Gibbons was assigned as the official backup astronaut for Jeremy Hansen for Artemis II.
 Backup astronauts are typically trained in a similar way to the prime crew to ensure they are prepared to take on the same duties and responsibilities, sometimes with very little advance notice.

 Artemis II flight path

-The Artemis II mission will launch from NASA's Kennedy Space Center, in Florida.
-The Orion spacecraft will orbit Earth twice to ensure Orion's systems are working as expected while still close to home.
+The Artemis II mission launched from NASA's Kennedy Space Center, in Florida.
+The Orion spacecraft orbited Earth twice to ensure Orion's systems were working as expected while still close to home.

 Artemis II Infography

-During Artemis II, four astronauts will fly around the Moon in the Orion capsule.
-The approximately 10-day flight test will pave the way for lunar surface missions, including landing the first woman and first person of colour on the Moon.
+During Artemis II, four astronauts flew around the Moon in the Orion spacecraft.
+The approximately 10-day flight test paves the way for lunar surface missions.
 (Credits: CSA, NASA)

-During the second orbit high above Earth, a checkout of the spacecraft begins.
-Crew will perform a sequence of manoeuvres designed to test manual piloting of Orion.
-The crew will also assess life support, exercise, and habitation equipment to ensure readiness before heading to the Moon.
+During the second orbit high above Earth, a checkout of the spacecraft began.
+Crew performed a sequence of manoeuvres designed to test manual piloting of Orion.
+The crew also assessed life support, exercise, and habitation equipment to ensure readiness before heading to the Moon.

-A powerful engine burn by the European Service Module will set Orion on a four-day outbound course to the Moon.
-Orion will fly approximately 10,400 km beyond the Moon before completing a lunar flyby and returning to Earth.
-Orion will splash down in the Pacific Ocean, where the capsule and crew will be recovered by ship.
+A powerful engine burn by the European Service Module set Orion on a four-day outbound course to the Moon.
+Orion came within 6,544 kilometers at it's closest approach to the lunar surface during its lunar flyby before returning to Earth.
+Orion splashed down in the Pacific Ocean, where the capsule and crew were recovered by ship.
+In total, they will travel over 1 million kilometres.

 Communications and navigation during the Artemis II mission

-The Artemis II crew will navigate using the stars to determine the spacecraft's orientation and define the distance between Orion and these bright celestial objects.
+The Artemis II crew navigated using the stars to determine the spacecraft's orientation and define the distance between Orion and these bright celestial objects.

 Explore further